martianbandit/Agentic-Coding-Framework/03_SPECS/features/feature_spec_template.md

 - [Measurable outcome 2]
 - [Measurable outcome 3]

-## Principes de Design et UX/UI pour cette Fonctionnalité
+## Design and UX/UI Principles for this Feature

-- **Objectif Principal :** Le design et l'expérience utilisateur de cette fonctionnalité doivent activement contribuer à l'objectif global d'une application de qualité "Silicon Valley / Y Combinator".
-Cela signifie une attention méticuleuse aux détails, à la modernité, à l'intuitivité et à l'esthétique.
+- **Main Objective:** The design and user experience of this feature must actively contribute to the overall goal of a "Silicon Valley / Y Combinator" quality application.
+This means meticulous attention to detail, modernity, intuitiveness, and aesthetics.
-- **Référence :** Se référer aux principes généraux de design et UX/UI définis dans le document de Conventions de Codage ([`02_AI-DOCS/Conventions/coding_conventions_template.md`](02_AI-DOCS/Conventions/coding_conventions_template.md:1)).
+- **Reference:** Refer to the general design and UX/UI principles defined in the Coding Conventions document ([`02_AI-DOCS/Conventions/coding_conventions_template.md`](02_AI-DOCS/Conventions/coding_conventions_template.md:1)).
-- **Spécificités pour cette fonctionnalité :**
+- **Specifics for this feature:**
-    - `[Décrire ici comment l'objectif de design "YC standard" s'applique spécifiquement à cette fonctionnalité.
-Quels aspects du design sont particulièrement critiques ?
-Y a-t-il un "vibe" spécifique à atteindre ?]`
+    - `[Describe here how the "YC standard" design objective specifically applies to this feature.
+What design aspects are particularly critical?
+Is there a specific "vibe" to achieve?]`
-    - `[L'IA doit proposer des solutions UI/UX qui incarnent ces principes.]`
+    - `[The AI should propose UI/UX solutions that embody these principles.]`

 ## Functional Requirements